-Travel Agency Management and Tour Operations MTTM-104 Check Your Progress - III Answer the following questions.
 1. Write five lines about the impact of globalization and liberalization on the development of travel agencies and tour operations.

 2. Write five lines on the role of travel associations in the growth and development of travel agencies in the post-liberalisation period.

-Check your answer with the one given at the end of the unit.
-1.10 Summary: The travel industry has seen phenomenal growth in the ear of globalization and liberalization.
+The travel industry has seen phenomenal growth in the ear of globalization and liberalization.
 Modern Travel agencies in India have evolved through various stages and contributed immensely to the Indian tourism sector.
 The size of the travel market was relatively small and the numbers of travel agencies were also very limited.
-It is the Travel Agents Association of India in the beginning and in the later the Indian Association of Tour Operators strived relentlessly to give a face shift to the travel industry by bringing all travel intermediaries to a common platform to discuss issues about the growth and development of tourism industry.
+It was the Travel Agents Association of India in the beginning and in the later the Indian Association of Tour Operators strived relentlessly to give a face shift to the travel industry by bringing all travel intermediaries to a common platform to discuss issues about the growth and development of the tourism industry.
 Travel agencies have seen buoyant growth in the post-liberalization period.

 In this unit, you read about the beginning period of the travel agency business in India.
 The unit also throws light on various issues, which mostly obstructed the growth of the travel agency business in India.
-Moreover, this unit has also gone further into clarifying details about the role of public sector undertakings in tourism and travel agencies have been greatly supported with the building of infrastructure at the tourism places of interest and port of entries.
+Moreover, this unit has also gone further into clarifying details about the role of public sector undertakings in tourism and travel agencies have been greatly supported with the building of infrastructure at the tourism places of interest and ports of entry.
 In this context, the unit also underlined the importance of tour operators in the promotion of inbound and domestic tourism in the country.
-Furthermore, this unit discussed the growth of outbound tourism as to how the boom of outbound travel would be sustained and captured in the foreseeable future.
+Furthermore, this unit discussed the growth of outbound tourism and how the boom of outbound travel would be sustained and captured in the foreseeable future.